 Upcoming Lunar Cycles Rides

 Meet at St George’s Park (Church Rd entrance) at 10.00am.
 (Can do Clifton suspension bridge pick-up for these rides, at 10.25am).
 Expected speed: 19-22kph (this is a rough guide, and nobody will be dropped and on hills we’ll all go at our own speed and meet at the top).
-Route will be Marshfield/Bath loop. 🌚🚴🏽♀️
+Route will be Mendip loop.

 Meet at St George’s Park (Church Rd entrance) at 10.00am.
 (Can do Clifton suspension bridge pick-up for these rides, at 10.25am).
 Expected speed: 19-22kph (nobody will be dropped and on hills we’ll all go at our own speed and meet at the top).
-Route still to be decided.
+Route will be Harptree/Clevedon loop.